openfl/OpenFLDevelopersGuide/using-the-external-api/external-api-example-communicating-between-actions.md

 var result:Boolean = ExternalInterface.call(&quot;isReady&quot;);

 You can also pass parameters to JavaScript functions using the external API.
-For instance, consider the IMManager class’s sendMessage() method, which is called when the user is sending a new message to his or her “conversation partner”:
+For instance, consider the IMManager class’s sendMessage() method, which is called when the user is sending a new message to his or her "conversation partner":

 public function sendMessage(message:String):void